 Randl Partners Law Office is aware of its social responsibility.
 For this reason we actively cooperate on projects from various areas of society and try to help where it makes sense.
 We provide free legal advice and related services to non-profit organizations, assisting disabled persons and promoting jobs for those who can’t work regular working hours.
-In addition, we also participate in the education of future generations of lawyers through Moot Court competitions.
 More information about individual projects can be found below.

 Randl Partners, attoneys at law, has joined the fight against discrimination.
 The ombudsman’s office lawyers trained Randl Partners lawyers in the field of anti-discrimination law at the lecture organized by the Pro bono aliance.

 Randl Partners to enter into pro bono cooperation with Zahrádka Primary School

 Newly established pro bono cooperation between Randl Partners and Zahrádka Primary School shall consist not only in providing free legal advice, but also in voluntary support and involvement of Randls lawyers in ordinary school life.
 Zahrádka Primary School is a special school for children with severe multiple disabilities and autism spectrum disorders.

 More information about the Primary School can be found here.

 Randl Partners law firm has become one of the partners to the literary contest for Czech young writers in English, the “National Literary Awards For Young Writers”.

 The National Literary Award For Young Writers has been taking place in the Czech Republic since 2007.
 The contest is open to young literati under 19 years of age who submit their short stories on various pre-arranged topics.
 Each year, an expert jury chooses among hundreds of young authors the winners of individual categories as set by age but also the ultimate winner of the annual volume who gets the chance to travel and visit Edinburgh in Scotland.